timmbogner/Farm-Data-Relay-System/README.md

 Other than the nodes, each device in the system has a one-byte address.
 At boot, each device changes its MAC address to "AA:BB:CC:DD:EE:xx" where xx is the device's address identifier.
 Nodes can send their data to a terminal, a relay, or directly to a gateway.
 Each of these devices can be connected as needed in a chain that leads to a gateway, where the data is handed off to another system.

+## Getting Started
+To get started using FDRS with Node-Red, you'll first need to flash an ESP32 or 8266 device with the FDRS_Gateway sketch.
+Next, connect the device via serial port to a computer running Node-Red.
+You can then use the serialport node connected to a JSON node, and finally a split node to get your data ready to use.
+You can find the basic flow examples in the 'NodeRed-Basic.json' file.
+If you are using a usb-serial port, keep in mind that you may have to change the selected port after plugging in your device, or de-select the port when trying to flash the device from another program.

+As you flash each sensor, you'll need to change the UNIT_ID to a unique integer (0-65535).
+For some sensors, you'll also need to adjust pin assignments and install libraries.
+By default, all sensors have GTWY_MAC set to 0x00.
+You'll only need to change this if you are going to use a relay to extend the system's range.

+If you need to get data from sensors that are out of reach of the gateway, place an FDRS_Relay device near the edge of the gateway's range.
+Flash this device with the default parameters, and then flash the sensors with GTWY_MAC set to 0x01.
+They will now send their data to the relay, which in turn sends it to the gateway.

 ## Nodes
 ```
 typedef struct DataReading {